jcheslet/Game_of_life/README.md

 # Game of Life

 Implementation of John Conway's Game of life in VHDL on Artix-7 (Nexis 4 DDR) with VGA 640x480px at 60Hz output.
-Cell states can be changed with PS/2 Mouse and buttons.
+Cell states can be changed with PS/2 Mouse and on board buttons.
 It can iterate at 30 or 60 iterations/s or step by step.

+V2.
+W.I.P

 ## External sources :